kristinabog/planet-fit/README.md

 -   ### Design
     -   #### Colour Scheme
         -   The main colours used are: a shade of pale blue (##17a2b8), grey (#7F8888), white (#fafafa) and black.
-            These shades were chosen so they go along with the logo.
+            These shades go along with the logo.
     -   #### Typography
         -   The font-families chosen are Karla and Fira Sans.
 They are a clean with fine lines, which matches the logo.
     -   #### Imagery
         -   The imagery is important to wake up the motivation of the customer.
             In the header there will be a background of someone in good shape.
-            In the blocks with information about the services there will also be a background displaying the class/sport.
+            In the blocks with information about the services there will be a background displaying the class/sport.
             The logo in the header is used to build the business brand.

 *   ### Wireframes